 We’re relieved when we arrive that the huge line that we see for tickets is actually for domestic, Indian visitors.
 There’s a separate ticket window for foreigners.
 As usual with India there’s a separate price for foreigners as well.
 We get to pay 250 INR for our tickets.

-We take the Audio Guide – and use our budget busting travel hack to save money by sharing a single guide between us and then set off to enjoy the fort.
+We take the Audio Guide and then set off to enjoy the fort.

 The architecture is magnificent.
 The stonework and detail is incredible.
 Signage is singularly lacking and the audio guide doesn’t give me much more than my Lonely Planet guide book does.